Wild Tales (film): "Bombita"

 Simón Fischer (Ricardo Darín), a demolition expert, picks up a cake for his daughter's birthday party and discovers his car has been towed.
 He goes to the towed-car lot and explains there were no signs of a no-parking zone.
 He grudgingly pays the towing fee and misses his daughter's party.
 The next day, when Simón is refused a refund for the fee at the DMV, he attacks a glass partition and is arrested.
 The story makes the news and Simón's employer fires him, and his wife (Nancy Dupláa) seeks a divorce and sole custody of their daughter.
 After Fischer unsuccessfully applies for another job, he discovers his car has again been towed.
 He retrieves the car, packs it with explosives, and parks it in a tow zone.
 After it is towed again, he detonates the explosives, destroying the towing office with no casualties.
 Simón is imprisoned and becomes a local hero, earning the nickname "Bombita" ("Little bomb"), and calls on social media for his release.
-Simón's wife and daughter visit him in prison for his birthday, presenting him with a cake in the form of a tow truck.
+Simón's wife and daughter visit him in prison for his birthday, presenting him with a cake in the form of the cartoon tow truck Mater, from Cars.